dakoluk/IAAIP_PyRICE_2022/README.md

+#IAAP 23 course: Evaluating the Effectiveness of Evolutionary Algorithms for Climate Change Decision-Support
+#This will be the base model for our project.

 # The PyRICE Model
 ## Authored by Max Reddel

 This is a simulation model implementation of the RICE2010 model by Nordhaus.
 It is modified in a way, such that alternative ethical problem formulations and the level of aggregation can be selected.
 The aggregation levels refer whether to disaggregate utility and disutility.